 News Corp.
-(NWSA)’s U.K. unit was sued by a Welsh priest whose mobile-phone voice mail was intercepted by the News of the World tabloid to get scoops about one of his parishioners, the British pop star Charlotte Church.
+(NWSA:US)’s U.K. unit was sued by a Welsh priest whose mobile-phone voice mail was intercepted by the News of the World tabloid to get scoops about one of his parishioners, the British pop star Charlotte Church.

 Father Richard Reardon, a Roman Catholic priest in Cardiff, Wales, sued yesterday in London, court records show.
 The Metropolitan Police Service told him the newspaper’s former private detective, Glenn Mulcaire, had his phone number among thousands of pages of notes about victims, according to a court transcript of a Feb.
 17 hearing in a related case.